Another federal judge blocks Trump policy banning transgender troops in the military

 Those challenging the policy and Trump’s executive order in Tacoma include Gender Justice League, which counts transgender troops among its members, and several transgender members of the military.
 Among them is U.S. Navy Cmdr.
 Emily “Hawking” Shilling, a 42-year-old woman who has served for more than 19 years, including 60 missions as a combat aviator in Iraq and Afghanistan.

+“There is no claim and no evidence that she is now, or ever was, a detriment to her unit’s cohesion, or to the military’s lethality or readiness, or that she is mentally or physically unable to continue her service,” he wrote.
+“There is no claim and no evidence that Shilling herself is dishonest or selfish, or that she lacks humility or integrity.
+Yet absent an injunction, she will be promptly discharged solely because she is transgender.”

-Justice Department lawyer Jason Lynch argued that the president was entitled to deference in military affairs and suggested the service ban was not as broad as the plaintiffs had suggested.
+During arguments Monday, Justice Department lawyer Jason Lynch insisted that the president was entitled to deference in military affairs and suggested the service ban was not as broad as the plaintiffs had suggested.

-The judge, an appointee of former President George W. Bush and a former captain in the U.S. Army Judge Advocate General Corps, peppered Lynch with questions, noting that the government had offered no evidence that allowing transgender troops to serve openly has caused any problems for military readiness.
+The judge peppered Lynch with questions, noting that the government had offered no evidence that allowing transgender troops to serve openly had caused any problems for military readiness.

 Thousands of transgender people serve in the military, but they represent less than 1% of the total number of active-duty service members.